A Troll in Central Park: Plot

-At an abandoned building where Rosie is being held captive, Gus and the flowers free Rosie and battle Gnorga and Llort, the former of which transforms Gus into a troll who shares Gnorga's stone powers.
+At an abandoned building where Rosie is being held captive, Gus and the flowers free Rosie and battle Gnorga and Llort.
+Gnorga transforms Gus into a troll who shares Gnorga's stone powers.
 During the battle, Rosie falls off the building but is saved by Stanley, who used his powers to give Gus and Rosie's boat the ability to fly.
 Stanley then engages Gnorga in a thumb-wrestling match and causes her to slowly turn into a flower bush before he flees with Gus, Rosie, and the flowers; before fully succumbing to her curse, Gnorga manipulates Gus into turning Stanley to stone.

-After Stanley gets turned to stone, Gus and Rosie return home, with the former regaining his human form.
+After Stanley gets turned to stone, Gus and Rosie return home.
+Gnorga declares her victory before it doesn't last long as she fully transforms into a flower bush and the last of Stanley's power changes Gnorga into a flower bush, much to her discomfort; Gnorga, Llort, and their dog are then sent away from New York by the same tornado and return back to the Kingdom of Trolls in defeat, while Gus regains his human form.
 The next morning, Gus, Rosie, and their parents visit Central Park, where Gus and Rosie place the petrified Stanley on a makeshift pedestal.
 Using Stanley's green thumb trick, Gus manages to revive Stanley, who uses his magic to restore Central Park and cover New York City in flowers.

+Meanwhile, at the Kingdom of Trolls, Llort has been made the new Troll King after Gnorga's transformation into a flower bush, the Troll Kingdom is finally made happy again; he also takes Gnorga's place as a kinder ruler.
+Llort reads a newspaper with "Gnorga: Queen of Posies" written on it.
+Gnorga's dog attacks him as the screen fades to black the credits roll.